googleprojectzero/winafl/readme_pt.md

 # WinAFL Intel PT mode

-WinAFL has an Intel PT mode which, at this time, is still considered experimental

 ## How it works

 Intel PT (Processor Tracing) is a feature on modern Intel CPUs that allows tracing code executed by the CPU.
 If the trace collection is enabled, the CPU generates a highly compressed trace of the instructions executed.
 This trace can be retrieved and decoded in software later.